Blog

 Prison guards

-Who are these men and women making a (meager) living by driving every day to a building that houses so much pain?
+Who are these men and women making a living by driving every day to a building that houses so much pain?
 How is someone capable of working for a system that kills men like human refuse?

-They must all be unaware that the prison system they work for is a reflection of their own inner world — t
+They must be unaware that the prison system they work for is a reflection of their own inner world — t

-When confronted with a disagreeable guard, I'm no longer impressed,
+When confronted with a disagreeable guard,

-because I see the wounded child under the armor.
-I mostly succeed in sending light from my heart to theirs.
+I try to see the wounded child under the armor.
+I send light from my heart to theirs.
 And I try to understand why this person appeared on my radar screen.
-Everything is energy, every situation holds a message.
+Everything is energy!
 What vibration within me is reflected by this guard?
-Am I in some way abusing power against someone else?
+Am I in some way abusing power against someone?
 Against myself?
-Or is this simply an invitation to always stay in my heart?
-Master St-Germain teaches us that every challenging encounter is a chance to release aspects of our own energy pattern that still resonate with that heaviness.
+Or is this simply an invitation to stay in my heart?

-And of course, I also want to honor the countless guards who spread human warmth inside that cold prison world
+And of course, I also want to honor the countless guards who spread human warmth inside that cold world

 of the deal.